 From day one in your class, you should be preparing for finals.
-I know it's tough to plan for something five months in advance, but studying this way will help you when it comes time to finals.
-Keeping up with your coursework ensures that during finals week, you will be reviewing concepts instead of cramming information.
+I know it's tough to plan for something five months in advance, but studying this way will help you with finals.
+In addition, keeping up with your coursework ensures that you will be reviewing concepts during finals week instead of cramming information.

-Be an active learner during class (take notes, ask questions, form a study group).
+Be active during class (take notes, ask questions, form a study group).

 Going to tutoring right before finals is just like cramming for a test.
 It won't benefit you, especially if the exam is cumulative.
 With that in mind, make sure you incorporate tutoring into your regular study time to have the most positive effect.